sinclairzx81/hammer/readme.md

 ## Serve

 Hammer provides a built in development server.
-To enable use the `--serve` option with a port number.
-This option will serve the `--dist` directory and reload on save.
+To use run `hammer serve [...paths]`.
+This will start a watch and reload server on port `5000` by default.
+See the command line interface section for additional options.

 ```html
 <!DOCTYPE html>